stvc/qmcSolver/README.md

-This project is in development and is not currently functional.
+This project is in development and is not currently functioning.